Simplify each expression. Assume all variables represent nonzero ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Simplify each expression.
 Assume all variables represent nonzero real numbers.
-See Examples 2 and 3. (-6x²)³
+See Examples 2 and 3. -4m² ( ——— )⁴ tp²

 Verified Solution